Uchebuzz/Weather-Prediction-Model/README.md

 `Evalation` : This contains my entire process, from pre-processing to model evaluation

-`Deploy`: This contains the R scripts used in deploying my artifact
+`Deploy`: This contains the R scripts used in deploying the model

 # Process Overview